-Sweet potatoes are a naturally sweet treat that deliver a lot of nutrition all year round.
+Sweet potatoes can be more than just a Thanksgiving favorite prepared with extra fat and sugar.
+They are a naturally sweet treat that delivers a lot of nutrition all year round.
 Simply prepared—mashed, baked, folded into pancakes, or made into guilt-free baked fries—sweet potatoes are a nourishing addition to any meal.
 That orange flesh is a give away that these root vegetables are bursting with carotenoids.

 Sweet potato flesh and skins can come in different colors—white, yellow, orange, red, and purple —which each have different phytochemicals.
 The rarer purple variety has anthocyanins, a type of flavanoid, also an antioxidant, which may inhibit certain types of cancers.

 You may have heard there’s a difference between sweet potatoes and yams.
 This is true.
 The difference is sweet potatoes are a root vegetable, whereas yams are tubers—a thickened part of the stem.
 Sweet potatoes are what we buy in the stores.

 The USDA recommends that most adults eat two cups of orange fruits and vegetables each week.
 Sweet potatoes fit the bill—as do carrots, papaya, mangos, cantaloupe, and butternut squash.

 Sweet potatoes should be firm and free of bruises or soft spots.
 Store them in a cool dry place with adequate airflow.
 Forget candied yams.
 Try a sweet potato today and let its natural sweetness surprise you.